 Note - which list gets used is determined by the HTTP method of the incoming request to the /device endpoint.
 If the request method is GET, then the list of get operations is used, if the method is PUT, then the set operations are used.
-Although in the past releases based on the original Java version of EdgeX it was possible to include get operations in the set list and visa versa, this is no longer supported as of the Fuji release.
+Although in the past releases based on the original Java version of EdgeX it was possible to include get operations in the set list and visa versa, this is no longer supported.